Emma Goldman: Homestead plot

 Goldman, meanwhile, decided to help fund the scheme through prostitution.
-Remembering the character of Sonya in Fyodor Dostoevsky's novel Crime and Punishment (1866), she mused: "She had become a prostitute in order to support her little brothers and sisters...Sensitive Sonya could sell her body; why not I?"
+Remembering the character of Sonya in Fyodor Dostoevsky's novel Crime and Punishment (1866), she mused: "She had become a prostitute in order to support her little brothers and sisters ...
+Sensitive Sonya could sell her body; why not I?"
 Once on the street, Goldman caught the eye of a man who took her into a saloon, bought her a beer, gave her ten dollars, informed her she did not have "the knack," and told her to quit the business.
 She was "too astounded for speech".
 She wrote to Helena, claiming illness, and asked her for fifteen dollars.

 On July 23, Berkman gained access to Frick's office while carrying a concealed handgun; he shot Frick three times, and stabbed him in the leg.
 A group of workers—far from joining in his attentat—beat Berkman unconscious, and he was carried away by the police.
 Berkman was convicted of attempted murder and sentenced to 22 years in prison.
 Goldman suffered during his long absence.

 Convinced Goldman was involved in the plot, police raided her apartment.
 Although they found no evidence, they pressured her landlord into evicting her.
-Worse, the attentat had failed to rouse the masses: workers and anarchists alike condemned Berkman's action.
+Furthermore, the attentat had failed to rouse the masses: workers and anarchists alike condemned Berkman's action.
 Johann Most, their former mentor, lashed out at Berkman and the assassination attempt.
 Furious at these attacks, Goldman brought a toy horsewhip to a public lecture and demanded, onstage, that Most explain his betrayal.
 He dismissed her, whereupon she struck him with the whip, broke it on her knee, and hurled the pieces at him.
 She later regretted her assault, confiding to a friend: "At the age of twenty-three, one does not reason."